Datafable/gbif-dataset-metrics/README.md

 [Install the Google Chrome Extension](https://chrome.google.com/webstore/detail/gbif-dataset-metrics/kcianglkepodpjdiebgidhdghoaeefba) and visit a [GBIF dataset page](http://www.gbif.org/dataset/0debafd0-6c8a-11de-8225-b8a03c50a862).
 See the limitations below to know which datasets currently have metrics.

-* Don't want to install, but just see a preview?
+* Don't want to install the extension, but just see a preview?
 [See this demo page](http://datafable.com/gbif-dataset-metrics/).
 * Want to calculate the metrics yourself (i.e. run the backend)?
 Read the documentation on the [extraction](extraction_module/README.md) and [aggregation module](aggregation_module/README.md).

 ## How it works